fabric/fabric/sites/www/upgrading.rst

 -------------------

-Note that up to this point, nothing truly Fabric-related has been in play - `.Connection.local` is just a rebinding of `Context.run
+Note that up to this point, nothing truly Fabric-related has been in play - `fabric.connection.Connection.local` is just a rebinding of `Context.run
 <invoke.context.Context.run>`, Invoke's local subprocess execution method.
 Now
-we get to the actual deploy step, which invokes `.Connection.run` instead, executing remotely (on whichever host the `.Connection` has been bound to).
+we get to the actual deploy step, which invokes `fabric.connection.Connection.run` instead, executing remotely (on whichever host the `fabric.connection.Connection` has been bound to).

 ``with cd`` is not fully implemented for the remote side of things, but we expect it will be soon.
 For now we fall back to command chaining with ``&&``.